 Hiring a probate lawyer the right way

-How to Determine a Role of Probate Representative in Estate Administration
+How to Determine a Role of personal legal representative in Estate Administration

-- Speak with family members: If you are unsure whether there is a Will or if a probate case has been opened, it’s often helpful to speak with other family member who may have information that can help you determine whether you are the executor.
+- Speak with family members: If you are unsure if there is a Will or if a case has been opened, it’s often helpful to speak with other family member who has information that can help you determine if you are the executor.

-- Consult with a probate attorney: If you are named as the personal representative in a Will or if you have reason to believe you may be the one, it may be helpful to consult with a probate attorney who is licensed in the state where the deceased person resided.
-They can help you understand your rights and responsibilities, and guide you.
+- Consult with a probate attorney: If you are named as the personal representative in a Will or if you have reason to believe you are the one, it could helpful to reach out to a trust and estate planning attorney who is licensed in the state where the deceased resided.
+They help you understand your rights and responsibilities, and guide you.

 The Key Responsibilities and Duties